 - Student must have a laptop or desktop computer that meets Millikin's minimum specifications (or the specifications for their major, if different).
 These can be viewed here: https://millikin.edu/campus-life/campus-services/information-technology/tech-support-media-services (bottom of the page).
-Some activities, such as a proctored online exam, cannot be done on a public computer (e.g. in the library) or with a mobile device. - Most online courses will require access to a webcam and microphone.
-These technologies are built into most laptops, but students may need to purchase them separately if they are using a desktop computer. - Students need to be comfortable with Moodle and able to use a word processor at minimum.
-Some classes may have additional requirements - Some experience troubleshooting basic Internet connectivity (e.g. how to restart their modem, etc.) is not required, but is extremely helpful.
+Some activities, such as a proctored online exam, cannot be done on a public computer (e.g. in the library) or with a mobile device. - Most online courses will require access to a webcam and microphone. - Students need to be comfortable with Moodle and able to use a word processor at minimum.
+Some classes may have additional requirements. - Some experience troubleshooting basic Internet connectivity (e.g. how to restart their modem, etc.) is not required, but is extremely helpful.